 - Brain stimulation for depression (e.g. ECT, TMS)

-- Hospitalization: this is sometimes necessary, but it can be problematic when it’s involuntary; you can read about my own experiences in Postcards from the Loony Bin
+- Hospitalization: you can read about my own experiences in Postcards from the Loony Bin

 - Psychotherapy alphabet soup provides an overview of several types of therapy

 - The Psychology Corner has links to posts on forms of therapy in addition to the ones listed below